 Mr. Edwards stated that committee assignments for the coming year were shared with trustees in February.
-He said the committee assignments are listed on the Board's website and noted that the chair serves as an ex officio member of all Board committees.
+He said the committee assignments are listed on the Board's website.

 Board of Trustees Board Committees, Membership

 Academic and Student Affairs Kareem Dale